 The date your lender first starts calculating the normal ongoing interest that you’ll pay.
-Interest adjustment dates commonly start on the 1st day of the month after a mortgage funds.
+Interest adjustment dates commonly begin on the date of your first payment frequency.

 A one-time payment made to the bank to cover the interest owed on the mortgage from the possession date, up to the interest adjustment date when buying a new home.
 The interest adjustment payment amount is calculated by adding up the number of days from the possession date to the interest adjustment date and multiplying that number by the daily interest owed on the mortgage.

 The bank’s loss in interest earnings on the outstanding balance of a fixed rate closed term, over the remaining term of the mortgage when a mortgage contract is broken before maturity.

 The amount of a loan as a percentage of the value of the mortgaged property.
 For example, if a bank mortgages $140,000 of a property worth $200,000, the LTV ratio is $140,000/$200,000= 70%.

 A mortgage where the loan to value ratio is 80% or less.

 The expiry date of the mortgage term.
 The balance of the loan and interest on the loan must be repaid in full or renewed for another mortgage term.

 A contract by which a person borrows money to buy a house and pays back the money over an agreed time frame.